 A Guide to Choosing a Manual Wheelchair

-In order to select the right manual wheelchair, that doesn’t cause further physical damage, we first need to understand the user’s mobility range.
+In order to select the right manual wheelchair, that doesn’t cause secondary injuries, we first need to understand the user’s mobility range.
 From here we can choose the most suitable wheelchair for the user and customize it with bespoke features.

-When the user is walking on an uneven road, do they need physical aid?
+When the user is walking on uneven road, do they need a mobility aid?

-When the potential user is walking on an uneven surface do they use crutches, umbrellas or other walking aids to help stabilize themselves when walking?
+When the potential user is walking on an uneven surface do they use crutches, umbrellas, or other walking aids to help stabilize themselves when walking?
 If the user feels that these walking aids are enough then they don’t necessarily need a wheelchair.
-However, in some circumstances, caregivers use wheelchairs to prevent children or seniors with cognitive impairment from getting lost outside since they may wander around and get lost easily when they’re out of the sight of the caregiver.
+However, in some circumstances, caregivers use wheelchairs to prevent children or seniors with cognitive impairment from getting lost outside.
+They may wander around and get lost easily when they’re out of the sight of the caregiver.

-Do they need to hold onto fixed objects in order to feel stable?
+Do they need to hold on fixed objects in order to feel stable?

-For example, when they walk to the living room from the kitchen, in order to feel secure, do they need to hold on to something along the whole way?
+For example, when they walk to the living room from the kitchen, in order to feel secure, do they need to hold on to something along the way?
 If the answer is ‘yes’ then they need a simple aluminum wheelchair.
 Whether it is because of an injury caused by an accident or for an elderly person, we recommend borrowing or renting one of these wheelchairs for short term use.
-If it is going to be used long term then they can use a lightweight and ergonomic wheelchair design available on the market.
+If it is going to be used long term then they can use a lightweight and ergonomic wheelchair.

 If the caregiver is also elderly then we recommend a wheelchair design that can brake whilst standing so that the caregiver doesn’t have to bend over to activate the brake.
-The ultra- lightweight wheelchair is also convenient (weighing just/under 10kg) for travel and medical treatments allowing the caregiver to easily carry and store it away.
+The ultra-lightweight wheelchair is also convenient (weighing under 10kg) for travel and medical treatments allowing the caregiver to easily carry and store it away.